The Butcher's Block, Long Branch, NJ:

 The Butcher's Block is the creation Tom D'Ambrisi.
 It's attached to D'Ambrisi Wholesale Foods a meat-distribution company run by his father, Rudy, and brother, Rudy Jr.

-Their meats are sourced from animals raised humanely on 100% grass fed and grass from New Jersey and New York farms.
-They menu emphasizes the use of organic products also sourced from local farms and features natural, prime cut meats, cooked in a wood fired oven..
+Their meats are sourced from animals raised humanely on 100% grass-fed grass from New Jersey and New York farms.
+The menu emphasizes the use of organic products also sourced from local farms and features natural, prime-cut meats, cooked in a wood-fired oven.

-While The Butcher's Block is a carnivores paradise, they also serve seafood as a daily special from Local 130 Seafood in Asbury Park, known for using only local wild caught seafood direct from new Jersey fisherman.
+While The Butcher's Block is a carnivore's paradise, they also serve seafood as a daily special from Local 130 Seafood in Asbury Park, known for using only local wild-caught seafood direct from New Jersey fishermen.

-Chef Brandon's kitchen will prepare dishes selected from the menu, and any of the meats diners select from the Butcher shop (at market price).
-The Butcher shop selections include prime dry-aged beef, bone-in and boneless rib-eyes, tomahawk cuts and porterhouse steaks, plus chicken, pork and sausages.
+Chef Carter's kitchen will prepare dishes selected from the menu, and any of the meats diners select from the Butcher shop (at market price).
+The Butcher shop selections include prime dry-aged beef, bone-in and boneless rib-eyes, tomahawk cuts, and porterhouse steaks, plus chicken, pork, and sausages.

 Note: Tomahawk steak is a cut of beef rib eye that has five or more inches of extra rib bone.
 It's called a "tomahawk" cut because the steak with the long bone resembles a single-handed axe.
-In some restaurants it's referred to as the "cowboy steak" or a "bone-in rib eye".
+In some restaurants, it's called the "cowboy steak" or a "bone-in rib eye".
 These steaks are typically served at high-end restaurants.

-For price conscious diners, be forewarned, ask for the price of the steak before you order.
-If you're not accustomed to a high-quality, metropolitan steakhouses, you could experience sticker shock.
+For price-conscious diners, be forewarned, ask for the price of the steak before you order.
+If you're not accustomed to high-quality, metropolitan steakhouses, you could experience sticker shock.